kakaingalu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. chmod u=rwx [filename] - this comands adds execute permission of a file to the user.

-7. chmod ug=rwx [filename] - this command adds execute permission of a file to both user and group.
+7. chmod ug=x,o+r [filename] - this command adds execute permission of a file to both user and group.